Philippine FDI net inflows plunge nearly 40% in October - BusinessWorld Online

 FDIs account for foreign investors’ investments in local businesses where they hold at least a 10% equity capital, as well as investments by a nonresident subsidiary or associate in its resident direct investor.
 It can be in the form of equity capital, reinvestment of earnings or borrowings.

-The BSP’s FDI data covers actual investment flows, compared to the Philippine Statistics Authority’s foreign investments data which include investment commitments that may not be fully realized in a given period.
+The BSP’s FDI data cover actual investment flows, compared to the Philippine Statistics Authority’s foreign investments data which include investment commitments that may not be fully realized in a given period.

-The BSP expects FDIs to reach a net inflow of $7 billion by end-2025.